 Tips on Equine Digestion and Nutrition

-One of my new favorite nutritional supplement ingredients is BeneCell™.
+One of my favorite nutritional supplement ingredients is BeneCell™.
 I had never heard of BeneCell™ or the term nucleotide prior to finding the products I use now.
 To say the least, I have been blown away by the results and benefits.

 What is BeneCell™?